hsadasivan/mm2-ax/README.md

 (2) If you are using a custom large dataset and the program fails with Invalid GPU address error, please reduce the nmber of input reads and re-try.

 (3)Please do not compare the wall-clock time as the application is not yet optimized for end-to-end time.
-We optimize only for chaining (including data transfer costs) and print the measured time in the log.
+We optimize only for chaining (including data transfer costs) and print the measured time in stderr.